codecov/codecov-javascript-bundler-plugins/CONTRIBUTING.md

 ## Building Packages

 Since we are using [`TypeScript`](https://www.typescriptlang.org/), you need to transpile the code to JavaScript to be able to use it.
-From the top level of the repo, there are three commands available:
+From the top level of the repo, there are two commands available:

 - `pnpm run build`, which runs a one-time build (transpiling and type generation) of every package
 - `pnpm run dev`, which runs the command listed above in watch mode, meaning the command is re-executed after every file change